chairmanmow/my-synchronet-mods/README.md

 A curated collection of Synchronet JavaScript / SSJS modules, shells, and InterBBS utilities created and maintained by [@chairmanmow](https://github.com/chairmanmow).
 This meta-repository serves as a central hub for **Futureland BBS** and related Synchronet projects.

-All of these mods are available to test on futureland.today:
+*Most* of these mods are available to test on futureland.today:

 `telnet futureland.today`
 `ssh -p 4022 futueland.today`